 The FastDiet - Revised & Updated: Lose Weight, Stay Healthy, and Live Longer with the Simple Secret of Intermittent Fasting

 In a nutshell, Dr. Michale Mosley and Mimi Spencer spend 256 pages addressing your concerns about fasting.
 If you aren't sure if fasting is right for you, this book may convince you.
 Dr. Mosley shares his personal experience about how a specific type of fasting helped him avoid diabetes.
 One nice thing about this book is that you can supplement it by watching his documentary about fasting.

-This is the fattest book of the bunch, weighing in at 304 pages.
+With more qualified information, this book was cowritten by Toronto-based nephrologist Dr. Jason Fung.
+It's the fattest book of the bunch, weighing in at 304 pages.
 Therefore, you'd expect it to be the most complete.
 It does cover the biology of fasting in detail (as you'd expect a book written by a medical doctor to do).
-Obese and diabetic readers will find a lot of specific information for their health issues.
+Obese and diabetic readers will find a lot of specific information for their health issues from Jason Fung.
 Free of outrageous claims, this a more cautious introduction to fasting.
 I just expected 304 pages to cover more types of fasting (like really long ones).